 Former President & CEO, Symmetricom

-Dave Côté is an accomplished technology executive, advisor, and investor, with over 30 years of success in growth-oriented, high technology environments from start-ups to publicly traded companies.
-He has demonstrated year on year success in delivering revenue, profit and business objectives, exhibiting strong planning skills in creating company vision as well as product and go-to-market strategies.
-Dave has extensive international and domestic experience with customers, partners, financial/industry analysts and press.
-He is a hands-on leader experienced in building winning leadership teams and company culture focused on urgency, transparency and results.
+Dave Côté is an accomplished technology executive, advisor, and investor, with over 30 years of success in growth-oriented, high-technology environments from start-ups to publicly traded companies.
+He has demonstrated year-on-year success in delivering revenue, profit, and business objectives, exhibiting strong planning skills in creating company vision as well as product and go-to-market strategies.
+Dave has extensive international and domestic experience with customers, partners, financial/industry analysts, and the press.
+He is a hands-on leader experienced in building winning leadership teams and company culture focused on urgency, transparency, and results.
 Dave is currently on the Advisory Board of start-up SMarketplace, which is bringing digital efficiency and big data analytics to shopper marketing.
 Dave was the Chairman of the Board of Directors for Wave Systems, a security software company.
-Prior to that, Dave was the CEO and President of publicly-traded Symmetricom, the leader in precise timing for communications, government and enterprise, from 2009 to 2013.
+Prior to that, Dave was the CEO and President of publicly-traded Symmetricom, the leader in precise timing for communications, government, and enterprise, from 2009 to 2013.
 Dave served as CEO and president of Packeteer, a publicly-traded communications company specializing in WAN optimization, from 2002 to 2008 when it merged with Blue Coat.
 From 1997 to 2002, Dave was General Manager and Senior Vice President, Worldwide Marketing for IDT, where he founded and grew a major new division and executed a successful repositioning of the company.
 Previously, he held marketing leadership positions at ZeitNet (sold to Cabletron) and earlier at SynOptics (Nortel Networks).
 Prior to that, Dave spent ten years at Apple Computer in a number of marketing roles.

 Former Vice President & General Manager, Eastman Kodak

 Ms. Crino is a retired Executive from Eastman Kodak Company.
 During her 30-year career at Eastman Kodak, she held several senior management positions.
-Most notable, she served as General Manager, Health Imaging and Corporate Vice President, Eastman Kodak.
-Ms. Crino led the digital transition of Kodak’s second largest business for Europe, Pacific, Middle East, Asia and Russia, including 50+ countries.
+Most notably, she served as General Manager, Health Imaging and Corporate Vice President, Eastman Kodak.
+Ms. Crino led the digital transition of Kodak’s second-largest business for Europe, Pacific, Middle East, Asia, and Russia, including 50+ countries.
 During her tenure at Eastman Kodak, Ms. Crino acted as the executive liaison to the European Union for Eastman Kodak’s European Business Units.

-Ms. Crino currently services on the Business Advisory Board, CSUMB (California State University Monterey Bay) and the CHI Board (Community Health Innovations), Montage Health, Monterey, CA. She is also involved with several local start-up companies and start up activities.
+Ms. Crino currently serves on the Business Advisory Board, CSUMB (California State University Monterey Bay) and the CHI Board (Community Health Innovations), Montage Health, Monterey, CA. She is also involved with several local start-up companies and start-up activities.